 If you have decided to use online advertising for marketing, you need to know which ad sizes to use and which to avoid.
 If a salesperson calls, then plenty of bold claims will come your way about that company’s own ad sizes.
 Don’t listen to them!
 We’re here to help you sort the signal from the noise in our guide to ad sizes for ad buyers.

 Throughout our ad size guide, we explain the most common ad units of the moment.
 For each ad unit, we provide information about the ad unit itself as well as some advice directly for Ad Buyers.

 Unfortunately, we can’t tell you exactly what would be best for you as marketing needs differ so wildly.
-We can however tell you which ad units generally perform the best, are cheapest, as well as some other useful hints and tips.
+We can, however, tell you which ad units generally perform the best.
+We can also point you to the cheapest ad units, as well as provide some other useful hints and tips.

-However this may not be the right path for you, so as always The Online Advertising Guide recommends experimenting and finding what fits your needs the best.
-There are some great deals out there on lesser known ad units, and if you can make them at a reasonable price then why not test them too?
+However, this may not be the right path for you, so as always The Online Advertising Guide recommends experimenting and finding what fits your needs the best.
+There are some great deals out there on lesser-known ad units.
+If you can create them at a reasonable price, then why not test them too?

 Ad Buying is a strange art form in that it feels like it should be all science.
 However your gut still usually plays a huge role in the decision-making process.
 If you feel a certain ad size will perform better – give it a go!

 Back: Ad Size Guide